Military Laws Can Change Your Divorce Process

 Divorce can look very different when you or your spouse are active members of the military.
 Your family’s military benefits and each person’s individual rights, as well as federal and state law, all come into play during the process.

-Our team at Law Office of Brian Bagley, PLLC, understands the nuances of military law and how to protect both sides.
+Our team at the Law Office of Brian Bagley, PLLC, understands the nuances of military law and how to protect both sides.
 Whether you are a civilian or a service member, we can approach your divorce case with effective solutions and a compassionate ear.

 Protection For Military Members